abbas222222/Patroni-Cluster/README.md

 <h2>🎉 Congratulations! 🎉</h2>
 <p>Your <strong>Patroni Cluster</strong> is now up and running successfully!</p>
-<p>Feel free to check the logs, monitor the cluster, and ensure everything is functioning as expected.
-If you encounter any issues, consult the <a href="https://patroni.readthedocs.io/">Patroni documentation</a> or refer to our troubleshooting guide.</p>
+<p>Feel free to check the logs, monitor the cluster, and ensure everything is functioning as expected. </p>
 <p>Happy clustering! 🚀</p>